 The City of Winston-Salem operates its primary municipal solid waste (MSW) sanitary landfill at a 490 acre site at 325 West Hanes Mill Road, located on the far northern area of town adjacent to the US-52 freeway.
-The Hanes Mill Road Sanitary Landfill (HMRLF) is currently permitted as Title V facility in Forsyth County under premise#: 00913-TV-5.
-The facility is technically a "non-major" Title V source, as it is subject to 40 CFR Part 70/71 by virtue of also being a MSW landfill with a waste-in-place design capacity of greater than 2.5 million Mg, subject to 40 CFR 60, Subpart WWW.

-HMRLF submitted its Title V Renewal Application to the Office on February 23, 2018.
-There have been no modifications to their current Title V permit since the last renewal.
+The Hanes Mill Road Sanitary Landfill (HMRLF) is currently permitted as Title V facility in Forsyth County under permit #: 00913-TV-7.
+The facility is a Title V source solely by virtue of also being a MSW landfill with a waste-in-place design capacity of greater than 2.5 million Mg.
+Until June 21,2021, the facility was subject to 40 CFR 60, Subpart WWW.
+However, on January 1, 2022, the facility was issued a new permit as it emerged under the umbrella of the new Federal Plan EG at 40 CFR 62, Subpart OOO.
+As such, though permitted in Forsyth County, the authority to enforce the EG currently falls with the US EPA itself, with this Office continuing to enforce general conditions and the NESHAP under 40 CFR 63, Subpart AAAA.
+On March 1, 2023, HMRLF formally submitted its request to this Office to renew their current operating permit 00913-TV-7.
+This application was accepted on March 2, 2023, with review beginning in August 2023.
+Upon completion of this review, this Office will issue the renewed Title V operating permit under new premise, 00913-TV-8.